apache/cordova-docs/www/docs/en/3.2.0/cordova/splashscreen/splashscreen.md

         </feature>

 Some platforms may support this feature without requiring any special configuration.
-See <a href="../../guide/support/index.html">Platform Support</a> for an overview.
+See Platform Support for an overview.

-See <a href="../../config_ref/images.html">Icons and Splash Screens</a> for information on how to configures these images.
+See Icons and Splash Screens for information on how to configures these images.